kostasthanos/Image-Viewer-with-OpenCV/README.md

 2. *image_viewer.py*

 ## *rename.py*
 This file contains the code required to rename all the images in the main folder.
-If we have a folder containing for example 5 image files, then when we run *rename.py* all of the image files are being renamed to the form **pic+number_of_image+.+extension** (e.g. pic2.jpg)
+If we have a folder containing for example 5 image files, then by running *rename.py* all of the image files will be renamed to the form **pic+number_of_image+.+extension** (e.g. pic2.jpg)

 ## *image_viewer.py*
 Inside this file we are importing *rename.py*.
 Below there are some details about the program.